-- 1. Go to (Settings) and click Devices -> Connected devices. - Click Add a device.
+- Go to (Settings) and click Devices -> Bluetooth & other devices -> Add Bluetooth or other device. - Click Wireless display or dock.
 Your computer starts searching for the wireless display device. - 3.
 After the wireless display device is searched, follow the on-screen instructions to finish connection.